4 Days in New Orleans on a Budget with Kids

 On our last day we drove to the Audubon Zoo.
 We wanted to drive through the garden district so we headed to the streets to the east of the zoo and off the major roadways.
 After we gawked at some beautiful homes we parked and headed into the zoo.
 Parking is free and easy but there is also a street car line and a shuttle from the line drop-off to the zoo you can use to get there.
 We had planned to explore the zoo and then pay the small extra fee to use the waterpark portion.
 However, our party of 9 was enjoying observing the animals so much that we never even made it through the entire zoo.
 The kids did cool off on "monkey hill."
 My personal favorite was the bat house.
 I was very impressed with the Audubon Zoo.
 Being that we traveled the US fulltime for over a year we have visited many zoo's.
 My favorites are the San Diego Zoo Safari Park, the Henry Doorly Zoo and now I can add the Audubon Zoo in New Orleans.
 The reason the Audubon Zoo makes the list is simple: they have a lot of areas for the kids to just play.
 Not only that but the zoo itself is marvelous to look at.
 The Sea Lion habitat is so marvelous.
 The bat house is just plain cool.
 We got there right after the zoo opened and we left at 5:05pm (they closed at 5pm.)

 New Orleans is an old city so it has narrow sidewalks and cobble stone/brick streets.
 You will walk a lot.
 Bring comfortable shoes.
 They have a lot of narrow, broken sidewalks and curbs to hop, so don't use an inline double stroller.
 We preferred using two small strollers so they folded up easily in restaurants and actually fit down the sidewalk.
 We used a City Mini Tour (my recommendation) and a GB Pockit.
 The other option I would consider is a single stroller with a rider board, I have a Peg Perego Book.
 I would never use a double side-by-side unless you are only visiting the major museums and not walking around the French Quarter.
 We visited in summer so the heat was intense.
 We actually had a heat advisory one day with temps soaring to feels-like 107.
 A good sunscreen was a must.
 I always carry the Badger Balm Kids Face Stick with me.
 My oldest hates getting sunscreen put on his face, but is calm while I use the face stick.
 Badger is also reef safe, which is super important!
+My friend Angela over at ThinkBaby.org has a great post about choosing the right sunscreen for your family (and a super important note about not using spray sunscreen!)
 We also never travel without our Jiobits anymore.
 Here is a link to why I love our Jiobit tracking devices for the kids.

 Let me know what you like to do in New Orleans with kids in the comments!